fbernier/taz-clj/README.md

 Serves jpegs from pdfs like a tornado

-A copy of <https://github.com/demarque/taz> but in Clojure.
-A learning expirement.
+A copy of <https://github.com/demarque/taz>, but in Clojure.
+A learning experiment.

 ## Usage